carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![AWS Key Management Service (KMS)](https://d1.awsstatic.com/Security/aws-kms/Group%2017aws-kms.6dc3dbbbe5b75b46c4f62218d0531e5bed7276ce.png)

 - AWS managed **centralized key management** service to create, manage and rotate `Customer Master Keys (CMKs)` for **encryption at REST**.
-- Can integrate with most other AWS services to increase security and make it easier to encrypt your data.
+- Can integrate with most other AWS services to increase security and make it easier to encrypt your data
-- You can enable automatic master key rotation once per year.
-Service keeps the older version of master key to decrypt old encrypted data.
-- Allows you to control access to the keys using things like IAM policies or key policies.
 - Encrypt/decrypt up to 4KB.
 - Pay per API call.
 - Validated under `FIPS 140–2 (Level 2)` security standard.
 - Types of `Customer Master Keys` (CMKs)
   - `Customer Managed` CMKs (Dedicated to my account) → Keys that you have created in AWS, that you own and manage.
-You are responsible for managing their **key policies (who can access), rotating them and enabling/disabling them**.
+    - It gives you more control over your keys, allowing to define IAM Key policies (who can access), to audit key usage, and rotate keys.
+    - You can enable automatic master key rotation once per year.
+Service keeps the older version of master key to decrypt old encrypted data.
     - It can be created for encyption for client and server side.
-    - You can create customer-managed `Symmetric` (single key for both encrypt and decrypt operations) or `Asymmetric` (public/private key pair for encrypt/decrypt or sign/verify operations) master keys.
+    - Types of CMKs:
       - Symmetric CMKs
         - With symmetric keys, the same key is used to encrypt and decrypt
         - The key never leaves AWS unencrypted
         - Must call the KMS API to use a symmetric key
         - **The AWS services that integrate with KMS use symmetric CMKs**
       - Asymmetric CMKs
         - Asymmetric keys are mathematically related public and private key pairs.
         - The private key never leaves AWS unencrypted.
         - You can call the KMS API with the public key, which can be downloaded and used outside of AWS.
         - AWS services that integrate with KMS DO NOT support asymmetric keys.
   - `AWS Managed` CMKs (Dedicated to my account) → These are **free** and are created by an AWS service on your behalf and are managed for you.
 However, only that service can use them.
 Used by default if you pick encryption in most AWS services.
 Only for server side Encryption.
-  - `AWS Owned` CMKs (No Dedicated to my account) → owned and managed by AWS and shared across many accounts.
+  - `AWS Owned` CMKs (No Dedicated to my account) → Owned and managed by AWS and shared across many accounts.

 **Exam Tip :** Encryption keys are regional.

 - Use Case: A company is planning to use Amazon S3 to store documents uploaded by its customers.
 The images must be encrypted at rest in Amazon S3.
-The company does not want to spend time managing and rotating the keys, but it does want to control who can access those keys.
-  - Customer managed CMK (not AWS Managed) because you want to control who can access the keys (policies).
+The company does not want to spend time managing and rotating the keys, but it does want to control who can access those keys ==> Customer managed CMK (not AWS Managed) because you want to control who can access the keys (policies).
+Rotation can be automatic.

 ### AWS CloudHSM